United States C-class submarine: Design

-These vessels included some features intended to increase underwater speed that were standard on United States submarines of this era, including a small sail and a rotating cap over the torpedo tube muzzles.
-For extended surface runs, the small sail was augmented with a temporary piping-and-canvas structure.
-Apparently, the "crash dive" concept had not yet been developed, as this would take considerable time to deploy and dismantle.
-This configuration remained standard through the L class, commissioned 1916-1917.
+These vessels had features intended to increase underwater speed, including a small sail and a rotating cap over the torpedo tube muzzles.
 The streamlined, rotating torpedo tube muzzle cap eliminated the drag that muzzle holes would otherwise cause.
 In the stowed position, the submarine appears to have no torpedo tubes, as the holes in the cap are covered by the bow stem.
-This feature remained standard through the K class, after which it was replaced with shutters that were standard through the 1950s.
+With the exception of the L-class and the one-off M-1, this feature remained standard for submarines designed by the Electric Boat Company through the O-class, after which it was replaced with individual muzzle doors faired with shutters that remain standard through the modern day.